777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/costas-loop-freq-tracking.svg

-You can see it takes about 70 samples to fully lock it on the frequency offset.
-You can also see that in my simulated example, there were about -300 Hz left over after the coarse frequency sync, yours may vary.
-Like I mentioned before, you can disable the coarse frequency sync, and just set the initial frequency offset to whatever value you want, and see if the Costas Loop figures it out.
+It takes nearly 70 samples for the algorithm to fully lock it on the frequency offset.
+You can see that in my simulated example there were about -300 Hz left over after the coarse frequency sync.
+Yours may vary.
+Like I mentioned before, you can disable the coarse frequency sync and set the initial frequency offset to whatever value you want and see if the Costas Loop figures it out.

-Also note how the Costas Loop, in addition to removing the frequency offset, also aligned our BPSK signal to be on the I portion, so Q is now zero again.
-This is a convenient side-effect from the Costas Loop, and it lets the Costas Loop essentially act as our demodulator, because now all we have to do is take I and see if it's greater or less than zero.
-We won't actually know how to make negative and positive to 0 and 1, because there may or may not be an inversion, there's no way for the Costas Loop (or our time sync) to know.
-That is where differential coding comes into play, it removes the ambiguity because 1's and 0's are based on whether or not the symbol changed, not whether it was +1 or -1.
-If we added differential coding, we would still be using BPSK, we would just be adding a differential coding block right before modulation on the tx side, and right after demodulation on the rx side.
+The Costas Loop, in addition to removing the frequency offset, aligned our BPSK signal to be on the I portion, making Q zero again.
+It is a convenient side-effect from the Costas Loop, and it lets the Costas Loop essentially act as our demodulator.
+Now all we have to do is take I and see if it's greater or less than zero.
+We won't actually know how to make negative and positive to 0 and 1 because there may or may not be an inversion; there's no way for the Costas Loop (or our time sync) to know.
+That is where differential coding comes into play.
+It removes the ambiguity because 1s and 0s are based on whether or not the symbol changed, not whether it was +1 or -1.
+If we added differential coding, we would still be using BPSK.
+We would be adding a differential coding block right before modulation on the tx side and right after demodulation on the rx side.

 ***************************
 Frame Synchronization
 ***************************

 We have discussed how to correct any time, frequency, and phase offsets in our received signal.
 But most modern communications protocols are not simply streaming bits at 100% duty cycle.
 Instead, they use packets/frames.
-So at the receiver we need to be able to identify when a new frame begins.
-Usually the frame header (at the MAC layer) contains how many bytes are in the frame, so we can use that info to know how long the frame is, e.g. in units samples or symbols.
-But detecting the start of frame is a whole separate task.
-Below shows an example WiFi frame structure, note how the very first thing transmitted is a PHY-layer header, and the first half of that header is a "preamble".
+At the receiver we need to be able to identify when a new frame begins.
+Customarily the frame header (at the MAC layer) contains how many bytes are in the frame.
+We can use that information to know how long the frame is, e.g., in units samples or symbols.
+Nonetheless, detecting the start of frame is a whole separate task.
+Below shows an example WiFi frame structure.
+Mark how the very first thing transmitted is a PHY-layer header, and the first half of that header is a "preamble".
 This preamble contains a synchronization sequence that the receiver uses to detect start of frames, and it is a sequence known by the receiver beforehand.

 .. image:: ../_static/wifi-frame.png
    :scale: 60 %
    :align: center

-A common and straightforward method of detecting these sequences at the receiver, is to cross-correlate the received samples with the known sequence.
+A common and straightforward method of detecting these sequences at the receiver is to cross-correlate the received samples with the known sequence.
 When the sequence occurs, this cross-correlation resembles an autocorrelation (with noise added).
-So typically the sequences chosen for use in preambles will be ones that have nice autocorrelation properties, i.e. the autocorrelation of the sequence creates a single strong spike at 0 and no other spikes.
-One example is Barker codes, in 802.11/WiFi, a length-11 Barker sequence is used for the 1 and 2 Mbit/sec rates:
+Typically the sequences chosen for preambles will have nice autocorrelation properties, such as the autocorrelation of the sequence creates a single strong spike at 0 and no other spikes.
+One example is Barker codes, in 802.11/WiFi a length-11 Barker sequence is used for the 1 and 2 Mbit/sec rates:

 .. code-block::